d1mnewz/interviews/README.md

 * What is smoke testing?
 * What is regression testing?
 Is that correct that benchmarking is a part of regression testing process?
 * What is [chaos testing](https://boyter.org/2016/07/chaos-testing-engineering/)?
+* Why in TDD are tests written before code?
+* How to test a distributed system?
+Which types of test will you write?
+Which instruments would you use?

 # General
 * How testing frameworks such as xUnit & NUnit know what methods to run?
 * What is Docker?